 The fragmentation of the political and the increasing uncertainty of its boundaries have made political historians more acutely aware that politics does not exist only “high up” and on the macro level, but reaches deep into private lives, shapes people’s identities and perceptions, interferes with their thoughts and emotions, regulates and modifies their behaviour.
 Actions and reactions performed on the micro level can in turn not only determine how initiatives from the top are received, reinterpreted and remoulded, but also condition, constrain and change the institutions and subjects that act on the macro level.

-For its 2020 conference (11-13 June 2020 – Luiss-Guido Carli University, Rome), the Association for Political History invites proposals for panels that consider, in a historical perspective, examples of how the multiple layers of the political have connected and interacted with each other during the last three centuries.
-We welcome senior researchers, but also encourage PhD candidates to submit proposals and participate in the conference.
+For its 2020-2021 conference (23-25 June 2021 – LUISS Guido Carli University, Rome, Italy), the Association for Political History invites proposals for panels and papers that consider, in a historical perspective, examples of how the multiple layers of the political have connected and interacted with each other during the last three centuries.
+We welcome senior researchers, but also encourage PhD candidates and young scholars to submit proposals and participate in the conference.

-Proposals must be sent by the 31st of January 2020 to the email address of the APH 2020 Organization Committee (firstname.lastname@example.org) and must include:
+Proposals must be sent by the 31st of January 2021 to the email address of the APH 2020-2021 Organizing Committee (firstname.lastname@example.org).

 - the description of the panel (1000 words maximum)

 - the abstracts of the individual papers (200 words each)

 - the short biographic notes of the participants (100 words each)

 Panels will be composed of maximum of four participants and one discussant